CodeWithSwastik/vscode.py/README.md

 ## Documentation

 The docs are coming soon!
-In the meantime you can look at the [examples](https://github.com/CodeWithSwastik/vscode-ext/tree/main/examples) in order to learn how vscode-ext works and what it offers!
+In the meantime you can look at the [examples](https://github.com/CodeWithSwastik/vscode.py/tree/main/examples) in order to learn how vscode.py works and what it offers!